Aldrindebbarma/ALDRIN_CSE7_Nutrilite/README.md

 Nutrilite
-Group Members-Mrinal Meha,Nidhi Kumari, Chetan Parmar
+Group Members: Aldrin Debbarma, Mrinal Meha, Nidhi Kumari, Chetan Parmar

-Project description-This project improves the dining experience by addressing long queues, real-time info gaps, and delivery delays.
+Project: This project improves the dining experience by addressing long queues, real-time info gaps, and delivery delays.

 It uses features like loyalty programs, push notifications, and feedback systems to enhance customer engagement and restaurant efficiency, pre orders & orders, and communication for a seamless, personalized experience.